Tagliatelle With Pesto, Pig Cheeks And Crispy Onions

 We appreciate that "odd" cuts of meat make some people - even the most dedicated carnivores - a little queasy, but for our money, pig cheeks are hands down the very best part of the animal.

 There's a reason why you don't tend to find them on butchers' counters.
 In part it's because they are remarkably cheap and don't bring in the revenues of prime cuts.
-The main reason though, is that your butcher knows how good they are and prefers to keep them to herself.
+The main reason though, is that your butcher knows how good they are and is keeping them to herself.

 If the idea of eating pig cheeks offends you, you should probably avoid sausages from here on in.